JAIMINLSP/Writings/World/README.md

 # World
-Contained here are Matters concerning the Betterment of Humanity's Future and its Society.
+Contained here are matters concerning the betterment of humanity's future and its society.